Ensembling Sparse Autoencoders: Experiments

 \textbf{Results.} Table \ref{tab:concept_detection} illustrates the results of the concept detection task for our ensemble approaches (with 8 SAEs in each ensemble).
-On average, ensembling approaches perform better than a single SAE across all the concept detection tasks.
-Comparing the two ensemble approaches, naive bagging generally performs better than boosting, although boosting still outperforms the single SAE for three out of the five datasets.
-One reason for the higher performance of naive bagging could be that it identifies features at a conceptual hierarchy which is suitable for this task.
-Also, boosting can potentially identify features that are too specific to the edge cases in the SAE training data rather than those that can be mapped to generalizable concepts.
-However, we note that if more than one feature is selected to train the logistic regression classifier, redundancy in features can potentially make detection performance stagnant for naive bagging (\Cref{app:downstream}).
+Comparing the two ensemble approaches, naive bagging generally performs better than boosting \rebuttal{in terms of the mean performance}.
+One \rebuttal{possible} reason for the higher performance of naive bagging could be that it identifies features at a conceptual hierarchy which is suitable for this task, while boosting can potentially identify \rebuttal{low-level} features \rebuttal{useful for the training set but do not generalize to the test set}.
+However, multiple specific features can be combined to detect a more general concept.
+Indeed, boosting can perform better than naive bagging when the top 5 concept-associated features are considered instead of using only the top feature (Supplementary Table~\ref{stab:concept_detection_top_5}).
+Therefore, naive bagging should be used for applications where each concept is mapped to only one SAE feature, whereas boosting excels when each concept is mapped to multiple SAE features. \cameraready{In particular, boosting outperforms naive bagging starting when the top 2 concept-associated features are considered for concept detection (\Cref{stab:concept_detection_top_2}).} \rebuttal{Overall, considering the means along with the confidence intervals, we observe that ensembling performs slightly better than an expanded SAE across all the concept detection tasks (\Cref{tab:concept_detection})}.
+As a sanity check, ensembling also performs better than the base SAE (Supplementary Table \ref{stab:concept_detection}). \rebuttal{For completeness, evaluation of SAEs trained for the other language models on the concept detection tasks is shown in Appendix \ref{app:downstream}}.